thc2cat/go-policyd/README.md

 * DATETIME(3) avoid key collision when multiples connections occurs.
 * The cleaning of records older than 7 days is done daily every 24 hours.
 * A policyd top 20 usage display utility is available in **contrib/policyd-top20.sh**
+* sasl_username length `may be an issue` for you if your logins length are over 8 chars

 ## CentOS Systemd daemon setup